 Sarpedon, who encouraged Prince Hector with his poem in the Trojan War, lived in this city.

-This city, the Lycian capital until the end of the Classical Period, was built on two hills overlooking the plain on the edge of the Xanthos River (today Eşen Stream).
+This city, capital city of the Lycian Union until the end of the Classical Period, was built on two hills overlooking the plain on the edge of the Xanthos River (today’s Eşen Stream).

 Location of Xanthos

 It is 18 km north of Patara near the Eşen Stream (in ancient times “Xanthe River”).
 It’s far from coastline about seven kilometers, as the crow flies.

 The city is located on the Fethiye-Kaş highway and in the town of Kınık on a 46 kmilometer distance to Fethiye.